Frequently Requested Statistics on Immigrants and Immigration in the United States

-Note: Apprehensions are events, not individuals.
+Note: Apprehensions and expulsions are events, not individuals.
 In other words, the same individual can be apprehended more than once, with each apprehension counted separately.
 The recidivism rate has increased sharply since the expulsions policy began, given intercepted migrants are not being put into formal removal proceedings that could trigger criminal sanctions upon a future re-entry.

 How many people are arrested by ICE within the United States yearly?

-ICE made 143,099 administrative arrests in 2019, down 10 percent from a year earlier and less than half the number recorded at the peak in 2010 and 2011.
+ICE made 103,600 administrative arrests in FY 2020, down 28 percent from a year earlier.
+ICE has attributed the drop to a change in focus during COVID-19.
 An administrative arrest is the arrest of an individual for a civil violation of U.S. immigration law, which is subsequently adjudicated by an immigration judge or through other administrative processes.

 How many people are deported per year?

-Removals and returns, which are conducted both by ICE and CBP, result in the confirmed movement of inadmissible or deportable aliens out of the United States.
+Removals and returns, which are carried out both by ICE and CBP, result in the confirmed movement of inadmissible or deportable aliens out of the United States.
 DHS reported a total of 531,300 removals and returns during FY 2019.
-CBP carried out 190,285 removals and returns in 2018, up 17 percent from 162,682 in 2017.
-CBP’s most recent public data on removals and returns are for 2018.
-During that fiscal year, ICE carried out 256,085 removals and returns, an increase of 13 percent from 2017.
-ICE offers more recent data than CBP on returns, and for 2019 effectuated 267,258 removals and returns, a 4 percent increase from 2018.
+CBP carried out 264,100 removals and returns in FY 2019, up 39 percent from 190,300 a year earlier.
+ICE carried out 267,300 removals and returns in FY 2019, a 4 percent increase from the prior year.

 How many immigrants are naturalized citizens?

-In 2018, 22.6 million immigrants were naturalized U.S. citizens, accounting for approximately 51 percent of the total foreign-born population (44.7 million) and 7 percent of the U.S. population (327.2 million), according to ACS estimates.
+In FY 2019, 23.2 million immigrants were naturalized U.S. citizens, accounting for approximately 52 percent of the total foreign-born population (44.9 million) and 7 percent of the U.S. population (328.2 million), according to ACS estimates.

 - Use this Naturalization in the United States, 1910-Present tool to learn more about naturalization population over time.